 Bristol MetroBus scheme cost up by further £4.6m

-The cost of building Bristol's MetroBus network has risen a further £4.6m, the council has admitted.
+The cost of building Bristol's MetroBus network has risen a further £4.6m, South Gloucestershire Council has admitted.

 The bill for the North Fringe to Hengrove route has gone up to £117.9m since November, a report indicated.